 It isn’t just firearms I love, I like knives, too.
 Folding knives, fixed blades, love them all.
 I have dedicated hunting knives, skinning knives (Havalon for the win), folders for pocket carry – the list goes on.
 If you want to go all out for Mother’s Day, consider a custom knife.
 Yes, they cost more, but they’re well worth it.

 A company by the name of Valavian Edgecraft happens to make some seriously breathtaking knives and axes.
-Valavian is owned by Jeremy Valentine – a guy also known as Boulder because, let’s face it, Jeremy is somewhat large and imposing in a “you wouldn’t like me when I’m angry” way – and based in Oregon.
+Valavian is owned by Jeremy Valentine – a guy also known as Boulder because, let’s face it, Jeremy is somewhat large and imposing in a “you wouldn’t like me when I’m angry” way – and based in Oregon (why are so many great knife makers there?).
 Jeremy is also an artist and makes sheaths with unbelievable detail.
-As you can see, I’ve been repeatedly impressed by some of this work.
+I’ve been repeatedly impressed by his work.

-You cannot go wrong with training.
+You can’t go wrong with training.
 Shooters need training, it’s just reality.
 There is always something to learn.
 If you can possibly afford it, head to Gunsite Academy in Paulden, Arizona.
-Anyone claiming Gunsite is overrun by Fudds who don’t teach modern methods is clearly butthurt over either not being invited there on a media trip or flat-out can’t afford it (it is pricey).
+Anyone claiming Gunsite is overrun by Fudds who don’t teach modern methods is clearly butthurt over either not being invited or flat-out can’t afford it (it is pricey).

-Get her a tourniquet.
+Get her a tourniquet (it’s what every girl really wants).
 She should have a TQ at home, at the range, and in her med kit in her car.
 No med kit?
 Get one.
 TacMed Solutions has some nice IFAKs and supplies; they can get you squared away in no time.
 But first, get a TQ.
 For both of you.
 It’s the gift that’ll keep on giving when it saves a life, and since you can’t schedule almost bleeding to death I suggest getting one sooner rather than later.

 Is she a patch junky?
 (I totally am.)
 Check out Patriot Patch.
 Their “Make Your Own Damn Sandwich” patch has accompanied me on multiple out-of-state trips and their Patch of the Month Club is killer.
 Consider their monthly option instead of just getting her a single patch.
 That way she’ll receive a monthly reminder of just how cool you think she is.